-Additional or different dealers may also receive program servicing payments in 2023 and in future years.
-Any additions, modifications or deletions to the list of dealers identified above that have occurred since December 31, 2022 are not reflected.
+Additional or different dealers may also receive program servicing payments in 2024 and in future years.
+Any additions, modifications or deletions to the list of dealers identified above that have occurred since December 31, 2023 are not reflected.
 You can ask your dealer about any payments it receives from Putnam Retail Management and its affiliates.

 Other Payments.
-From time to time, Putnam Retail Management, at its expense, may provide additional compensation to dealers which sell or arrange for the sale of shares of the fund to the extent not prohibited by laws or the rules of any self-regulatory agency, such as FINRA.
+From time to time, Putnam Retail Management, at its expense, may provide additional compensation to dealers that sell or arrange for the sale of shares of the fund to the extent not prohibited by laws or the rules of any self-regulatory agency, such as FINRA.
 Such compensation provided by Putnam Retail Management may include financial assistance to dealers that enables Putnam Retail Management to participate in and/or present at dealer-sponsored conferences or seminars, sales or training programs for invited registered representatives and other dealer employees, dealer entertainment, and other dealer-sponsored events, and travel expenses, including lodging incurred by registered representatives and other employees in connection with prospecting, retention and due diligence trips.
 Putnam Retail Management makes payments for entertainment events it deems appropriate, subject to Putnam Retail Management's internal guidelines and applicable law.
 These payments may vary upon the nature of the event.

 Sub-accounting payments.
 Certain dealers or other financial intermediaries also receive payments from Putnam Investor Services or its affiliates in recognition of sub-accounting or other services they provide to shareholders or plan participants who invest in the fund or other Putnam Funds through their retirement plan.
-The amount paid for these services varies depending on the share class selected and by dealer or other financial intermediary, and may also take into account the extent to which the services provide by the dealer replace services that Putnam Investor Services or its affiliates would otherwise have to provide.
+The amount paid for these services varies depending on the share class selected and by dealer or other financial intermediary, and may also take into account the extent to which the services provided by the dealer replace services that Putnam Investor Services or its affiliates would otherwise have to provide.
 Payments in respect of class R3 and class R4 shares are generally made at an annual rate of up to 0.25% of a fund's average net assets attributable to such class of shares held by a dealer or other financial intermediary.
-Payments in respect of class R5 shares are generally made at an annual rate of up to 0.10% of a fund's average net assets attributable to class R5 shares held by a dealer or other financial intermediary, except that an annual rate of up to 0.07% of a fund's average net assets attributable to class R5 shares held by a dealer or other financial intermediary, except that an annual rate of up to 0.07% of a fund's average net assets attributable to class R5 shares held by a dealer or other funding plies to Putnam Dynamic Asset Allocation Conservative Fund, Putnam Global Income Trust, Putnam Income Fund and Putnam Ultra Short Duration Income Fund.
+Payments in respect of class R5 shares are generally made at an annual rate of up to 0.10% of a fund's average net assets attributable to class R5 shares held by a dealer or other financial intermediary, except that an annual rate of up to 0.07% of a fund's average net assets attributable to class R5 shares held by a dealer or other financial intermediary applies to Putnam Dynamic Asset Allocation Conservative Fund, Putnam Global Income Trust, Putnam Income Fund and Putnam Ultra Short Duration Income Fund.
 There are no such payments in respect of class R6 shares.
 Payments for other classes vary.
 See the discussion under the heading "MANAGEMENT - Investor Servicing Agent" for more details.